-SSUs in domains 2, 3, and 4 have relatively higher combined PSU, SSU, and housing unit selection rates.
-These weighted measures of size and sampling rates are set such that interviews with black and Hispanic respondents each constitute 20% of all interviews.
+SSUs in domains 2, 3, and 4 had relatively higher combined PSU, SSU, and housing unit selection rates.
+These weighted measures of size and sampling rates were set such that interviews with black and Hispanic respondents each constituted 20% of all interviews.
 The relative rates of oversampling each domain are given in the last column of Table 1.